LeoBlanchette/articles/how_inspiration_works/README.md

 Now, it's common that if a person does not agree with a scripture connection, a debate of words and translation should ensue, so that meaning can be forced.
 But this is not necessary here.
 Why?

-Who is a sworn enemy of Jews and Christians?
+Who is a sworn common enemy of Jews and Christians?
 The Muslim religion.

 Thus, it is most certainly controlled by the "evil angels" or the principalities of darkness.

 While a Muslim might argue that "We" refers to God, that is merely a wishful interpretation.
 In inspired scripture, "We" is used rarely in reference to God ("Let Us create man"); rather, God most often speaks using "I." However, in the Quran, the identity of the speaker is easily assigned to the angel purporting to be Gabriel and his "evil angel" companions.
+"We".

 Of course, the Quran attacks Jesus' Godship / Messiahship directly, but this is commonly explained among Christian apologists.